luccin-m-irakoze/plsql-capstone-project/08_README.md

 Potential improvements:
 1. Row-level security for customer/technician data access
-2. Audit table for tracking changes
-3. Email notifications on escalation
+2. Email notifications on escalation
-4. Dashboard views for reporting
+3. Dashboard views for reporting
-5. Advanced workload balancing algorithms
+4. Advanced workload balancing algorithms
-6. Integration with external systems
+5. Integration with external systems

 ---

 **End of Documentation**

 For complete error history and troubleshooting, see: `ERRORS_AND_FIXES_COMPLETE.md`